-Mite-Away Quick Strips [®] Name Mite-Away Quick Strips [®] (MAQS [®]) Active Ingredient Formic acid (organic acid) Formulation MAQS®: legal formulation-impregnated biodegradable strip Mode of Action Fumigant Treatment Time/ Use Frequency Treatment time 7 days, not necessary to remove strips.
-Allow a minimum of one month between applications.
-Time of Year Population Increase/Population Peak: Unique chemical that can be used while honey supers present Population Decrease: Following harvest if not too warm Effectiveness 61 to 98% under temperature limitations; if too warm (>95°F) less effective BIP Results 16 to 31% fewer overwintering colony losses with use in four consecutive survey years.
-Conditions for Use Full dose (1 sachet, 2 strips) or $\frac{1}{2}$ dose (single strip) per a single or double brood- chamber of standard Langstroth equipment or equivalent hive with a colony cluster covering a minimum of 6 frames.
-Note, when using a $\frac{1}{2}$ dose, a second, single strip treatment is recommended.
+Mite-Away Quick Strips® Name Mite-Away Quick Strips® (MAQS®) Active Ingredient Formic acid (organic acid) Formulation MAQS®: saccharide gel strip in a laminated paper wrap formulation of 46.7% formic acid.
+Mode of Action Fumigant Treatment Time/ Use Frequency Treatment time is 7-10 days.
+For a full dose, use 2 strips and 1 sachet.
+For a half dose, use only 1 strip.
+Replace with fresh strip after a 14 day interval.
+A single strip can be used every 2 to 6 weeks throughout the beekeeping season.
+Do not feed colony when using MAQS Time of Year Population Increase/Population Peak: Unique chemical that can be used while honey supers present Population Decrease: Following harvest if not too warm Effectiveness 61 to 98% under temperature limitations; if too warm (>92°F - 33°C) less effective BIP Results 16 to 31% fewer overwintering colony losses with use in four consecutive survey years.
+Conditions for Use Full dose (1 sachet, 2 strips) or 1⁄2 dose (single strip) per a single or double brood-chamber of standard Langstroth equipment or equivalent hive with a colony cluster covering a minimum of 6 frames.
+There should be a strip touching each top bar containing brood.
+Note, when using a 1⁄2 dose, a second, single strip treatment is recommended.
 Use when outside day temperature 50-92° F (10-33°C).
-Restrictions Temperatures above 92°F (33°C) can cause brood mortality and bee absconding Advantages Natural product; OK to use while bees storing honey; able to kill mites under cappings.
+Restrictions Temperatures above 92°F (33°C) can cause brood and queen mortality and perhaps bee absconding.
+Consider using extra hive ventilation or the $\frac{1}{2}$ dose under higher temperatures.
+Advantages Natural product; OK to use while bees storing honey; able to kill mites under cappings.
+Not necessary to remove strips following treatment as bees will chew and discard.
 Disadvantages Potential for bee brood mortality and queen losses.
-Considerations Although no longer required use acid resistant gloves, protective eyewear (googles), and a respirator when handling this material; post "72-hour restricted" re-entry signs in apiary; leave screen bottom board (if used) open and add empty hive body or spacer frame above brood chamber; may see bee bearding first couple of days; use permitted when honey supers on colonies but do use strips in supers
+Considerations Applicators and other handlers must wear coveralls over a long-sleeved shirt, long pants, socks and shoes, acid resistant gloves (neoprene or nitrile) and protective eyewear.
+Although not required a respirator is recommended when handling this material.
+Clean or replace Personal Protective Equipment (PPE) at end of day's work.
+Rinse off pesticides at rest breaks.
+Follow the manufacturer's instructions for cleaning and maintaining PPE.
+Wash separately in detergent and hot water separately from other laundry; leave screen bottom board (if used) open and add empty hive body or spacer frame above brood chamber for additional ventilation.
+May see bee bearding first couple of days; use permitted when honey supers on colonies but do use strips in supers.